QUT-AIML/Constitution/Role-Descriptions.md

 ## President
 > [!NOTE]
-> Requires previous QUT AMS Executive experience, 5-8 hours per week, in-person event attendance required
+> Requires previous AIML Executive experience, 5-8 hours per week, in-person event attendance required

 The President is the club’s main ambassador and is responsible for chairing club meetings.
 At events, the President is the one to mingle with club members, and not be carried away with managing the day-to-day operations of the club.